 Mary Van Grinsven, Secretary

 Mary and her husband, Greg have been coming to the Boulder Junction area since the 70’s.
 In 2011 they retired, bought the family home and became permanent residents.
 Professionally, Mary was an international gymnastic judge & clinician for 16 years and served on their National Board of Directors 12 years.
 A teacher by degree and always active in the school systems wherever they lived, Mary was a PTA President 5 years in 3 different cities in 2 countries.
 Volunteering and helping others has always been a passion for Mary!
 The friendliness of the Boulder Junction community made it easy to join in and make new friends.
-Mary also serves as the Secretary of the Fundraising Committee and member of the Color Workgroup for the new Community Center & Library and a member of the new Boulder Junction Visionary Action Team.
+Mary also serves as the Secretary of the Fundraising Committee and member of the Color Workgroup for the new Community Center & Library.
 In her free time, you can find Mary in her kayak, sewing studio, skiing, helping at church, outdoors enjoying nature or cooking up something tasty in the kitchen.
 Their sons, Marc & Matt and families consider Boulder Junction their “second home” and being a Grandma is the best!